 Now in its second year, our Writer's Workshop has grown!
-After the success of our inaugural senior program at Amherst, we've added an intermediate program (grades 6-8) and senior program (grades 9-12) at Stanford!
+After the success of our inaugural senior program at Amherst, we've expanced to include both intermediate programs (grades 6-8) and senior programs (grades 9-12) at both Amherst and Stanford!

 Emphasizing creativity and skill building, students will work with accomplished writers to hone their craft.
 Beyond engaging in intensive creation alongside expert faculty, students will come away from Writer's Workshop replete with new ideas, a brimming portfolio, and, most importantly, a refined sense of their own voice.